Checklist for taking on the illicit market

 Providing good customer service and educating shoppers about cannabis in a way that makes them feel comfortable appeals both to newbies and veteran marijuana users who might not have tried a wide array of products, such as edibles, concentrates, tinctures and topicals.

 “That’s a competitive advantage that you have over illicit operators.
-They’re not going to have the setup for customer service and educating their customers, reaching out to those demographics,” said Zachary Pitts, CEO of Ganja Goddess.
+They’re not going to have the setup for customer service and educating their customers, reaching out to those demographics,” Pitts said.

 The Green Solution (TGS), a retail chain in Colorado, offers customers “concierge level” service where they get one-on-one attention from budtenders.